Subject to confirmation (COVID-19)

 Once again we look forward to playing to everyone at Brighton’s Royal Alexandra Children’s Hospital this Christmas and raising money for the Rockinghorse appeal.
-Our harmonauts have been invited to play 11.00 am-12.00 pm in the Outpatients Waiting Area on the Ground Floor level and we will assemble from 10.45 am.
+Our harmonauts have been invited to play on Wednesday 23rd December 2020, 11.00 am, and 11.30am in the Outpatients Waiting Area on the Ground Floor level and we will assemble from 10.45 am.

 Places are limited to twenty players, so we will run two 30 minute Blow Outs, thereby maximising the number of children who can take part.